McCuneWright Files National Class Action Against Hyundai for Disabling Unused Blue Link Systems.

-McCuneWright obtains a $23.3 million Verdict on Behalf of a Shareholder of Filter Recycling Services, Inc.
+McCuneWright Obtains a $23.3 million Verdict on Behalf of a Shareholder of a Closely Held Corporation

-- After a six-week trial in Riverside County Superior Court, on July 3, 2014, McCuneWright partners David Wright and Kristy Arevalo obtained a verdict of $23.3 million on behalf of their client, who despite being 50% owner of Filter Recycling Services, Inc., had been frozen out of profit distributions by the other shareholder and its board of directors.
+- Following a six-week trial in a California Superior Court, McCuneWright partners David Wright and Kristy Arevalo obtained a verdict of $23.3 million on behalf of their client, a 50% owner of a closely held corporation, who had been frozen out of profit distributions by the other shareholder and board of directors.
 The Court awarded the $23.3 million in damages and set the case for further proceedings on the amount of punitive damages to award to McCuneWright’s client.
-It is believed that this verdict is the highest verdict in Riverside County in 2014.
+It is believed that this verdict is that county’s highest verdict in 2014.

 McCuneWright Confirms Settlement in Hyundai and Kia MPG Fraudulent Advertising Class Actions